yeyaansh/synapse/readme.md

-need to build signup and signin page and use redux for state management -- build signup and signin page need to add redux for state management
+need to add audit page for getting users personal data to suggest the best recommendation for the user..